Managing myeloma symptoms

 Eating problems and feeling sick

 It is important to try to eat well during your treatment.
-If you are having problems eating or losing weight, ask your nurse for advice.
+If you are having problems, ask your specialist nurse for advice.
 You can also ask to see a dietitian.

 You can add extra energy and protein to your diet with everyday foods or by using food supplements.
-We have information on how to build up your diet
+Speak to your specialist nurse or doctor for more advice.

 Blood clots